MxUpdate/Manual/src/documentation/wiki/CI_DM_Type.md

 Error Code | Description
 -----------|------------
 11801      | The given attribute is not defined anymore in the update, but already assigned to the type.
 The attribute is not automatically removed because otherwise potentially data could be lost.
+11802      | Kind of a type can not be changed if the current kind is not ***basic***.
-11802      | Derived of a type can not be changed because potentially some data can be lost.
+11803      | Derived of a type can not be changed because potentially some data can be lost.

 ----
 ## Syntax